 Workers’ Compensation Common Questions

-It’s likely that your workplace accident or injury was completely unexpected, and dealing with these convoluted situations means there are dozens of unanswered questions.
+It’s likely that your workplace accident or injury was completely unexpected, and you likely have dozens of unanswered questions.
 First and foremost, call our lawyers and attorneys to set up a free consultation at no charge.
-We want to hear from you and what your questions and concerns are so we can fight to get you the full benefits.
+We want to hear from you and what your questions and concerns are so we can fight to get you the full benefits to which you’re entitled.

 Here are some frequently asked questions and concerns: